MSRP: $3300 USD

 Comes with 4 probe tips of varying size and polarities.

 Included Ballistic Gel & Simple EMFI Target for validating EMFI settings.

 Optional cooling air input for near-continuous use.

 A unique SRAM-based EMFI target includes a large SRAM array.
 By injecting faults into the array, you can count individual bit flips occurring with different pulse parameters.
 You can even see some physical location effects by mapping the SRAM location to address location.

 Built for Scripting

-The Python 3 API allows usage with existing systems easily, such as connecting an XY table to the ChipSHOUTER setup to scan a device surface.
-The ChipSHOUTER also features simple serial terminal to allow you to use the unit interactively.
+The Python 3 API easily allows usage with existing systems, such as connecting an XY table to the ChipSHOUTER setup to scan a device surface.
+The ChipSHOUTER also features a simple serial terminal to allow you to use the unit interactively.

 Hardware Trigger Input

 A built-in pulse generator allows generating pulses on computer command.
-But for high-resolution temporal location, a hardware trigger input directly drives the pulse output.
+For a high-resolution temporal location, a hardware trigger input directly drives the pulse output.
 This can be controlled by a ChipWhisperer, pulse generator, or custom FPGA board.